ken-ux/ken-ux/README.md

 ### Hi, I'm Kenny! 👋(•ᴗ•)

-I'm a former UX designer in the mobile gaming industry who also liked to code on the side.
-Now, I'm a software developer applying what I know about creating a good user experience to build web apps that others can enjoy!
+I'm a software developer applying what I know about creating a good user experience to build apps that others can enjoy!
+Formerly a UX designer in the gaming industry that liked coding in my free time.

 - 🔭 I’m currently working on `personal projects`.
 - 🌱 I’m currently learning `Go`.